dotlang/language/doc/RFE.md

 I think it's allright.
 `sort(data_array, (x:int, y:int -> x-y))`

 ? - We can add interface/protocol as an other type of type.
-So when declaring a fucntion, it's input type can be int or Eq.
+So when declaring a function, it's input type can be int or Eq.
 Where `Eq` is a type which is not a data type but a functionality type.
 Data type: `Point = {x:int, y:int}`
 Func type: `Set[T] = { size: (->int), add: (T->Set[T]) }`